 To avoid double taxation, the tax rate is usually reduced where dividends are paid to shareholders.

-If you are not sure how to go about this, arrange to speak with a professional tax accountant or a property management company.
+If you are not sure how to go about this, arrange to speak with a professional tax accountant or a property management company in Toronto.
 Special rules may be able to be applied to your business, so you want to get extra eyes on your setup.